RealGeeks/check_please_rspec_matcher/README.md

 RSpec matcher to check for differences between two JSON strings (or Ruby data structures parsed from them).
-Most of the heavy lifting is done by the 'check_please' gem; this is merely an RSpec wrapper that I didn't want to include in the main gem.
+Most of the heavy lifting is done by the [check_please](https://github.com/RealGeeks/check_please) gem; this is merely an RSpec wrapper that I didn't want to include in the main gem.

 ## Installation